 Deacon William J. Toth, Ph.D.

 The Micah Institute for Business and Economics succeeds the former Institute on Work (IOW) which was formally established in 1996.
 The founder was Deacon William J. Toth, Ph.D.
 (1944-2008), who was Associate Professor of Christian Ethics, Immaculate Conception Seminary-School of Theology, where he joined the faculty In 1991.
 He taught courses in Catholic social teaching, theology and spirituality of work, as well as courses in fundamental moral theology and the connection between spirituality and contemporary culture.
 He was the recipient of several teaching grants and research grants from the University and participated actively in the University Research Council.
 Together with Msgr.
 Richard Liddy and Rev. Paul Holmes, Deacon Toth helped direct planning and writing of the $2 million grant awarded by the Lilly Foundation to Seton Hall University for the theological exploration of vocation throughout the university.
-In addition to his academic and research activities, Dr. Toth directed major conferences at Seton Hall on job creation, work-life ministry, corporate executive leadership in the light of Catholic social teaching and has joined Msgr.
+In addition to his academic and research activities, Dr. Toth directed major conferences at Seton Hall on job creation, work-life ministry, corporate executive leadership in the light of Catholic social teaching and joined Msgr.
 Liddy in programs for the leadership formation of faculty and students of the various schools of the university.
-Deacon Toth was founding Executive Director of the Micah Business Leadership Project, a leadership formation for senior executives, business students and the business community, which continues under the Micah Institute for Business and Economics.
+Deacon Toth was the founding Executive Director of the Micah Business Leadership Project, a leadership formation for senior executives, business students and the business community, which continues under the Micah Institute for Business and Economics.

 To honor Bill Toth's memory and legacy in perpetuity, the William J. Toth Endowed Professorship at Seton Hall University has been established.
 The aim of the Toth professorship is, in the words of Bernard Lonergan, SJ, to provide a "framework for collaborative creativity" by bringing exceptional scholars and outstanding contemporary thinkers to encourage interdisciplinary dialogue and studies, especially between Catholic theology and sciences, religious studies, business, economics, diplomacy, law, health care and other disciplines.
 Through guiding and encouraging dialogue and discernment among Seton Hall faculty and students, the Toth Professor greatly supports the University's Core Curriculum, by encouraging our students to become reflective and compassionate leaders.
 The Toth Professor spends varying amounts of time at the university, from a week's workshop to a semester's class, working with faculty and students as well as delivering public lectures and teaching specific classes.